 Moray Ruins

 This is an impressive sight, as much for its engineering and structuring as for its purpose.
-It is a group of circular structures, called different ways: “the Agricultural Laboratory”, “Agricultural Terraces” or “ Agricultural terracing of Moray”.
+It is a group of circular structures, called different ways: “the Agricultural Laboratory”, “Agricultural Terraces” or “ Moray Agricultural Terracing”.
 Built by the Inca people who, realizing the need to expand their access to nutritional elements, that is, wishing to grow new foods, designed them to achieve this goal.

-This relationship worked as follows: these structures had different levels of “steps”, in this way, it was possible to create in each of them a kind of microclimate that allowed other vegetables to be cultivated according to their climatic needs.
+This relationship worked as follows: these structures had different levels of “steps”, in this way.
+It was feasible to establish a type of microclimate in each of them so that other vegetables might be grown there by their particular climate requirements.

-Maras is a perfect combo, as it combines a fascinating setting with a history and tradition that lives on and endures for centuries.
-We are talking about the Salineras de Maras, which are a group of salt pits extracted from mines that are scattered along a cliff on Qaqahuiñay Mountain.
+Maras is the perfect combo, as it combines a fascinating setting with history and tradition that still lives on and endures for centuries.
+Salineras de Maras, or Maras Salt Mines are a group of salt pits extracted from mines that are scattered along a cliff on Qaqahuiñay Mountain.

 Chinchero